Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Unstructured Data Classification

 Unstructured data classification involves the process of categorizing and organizing unstructured data based on its content, context, or other characteristics.
-Unstructured data typically refers to information that does not have a predefined data model or is not organized in a structured manner, such as text documents, images, audio files and videos.
+Unstructured data typically refers to information that does not have a predefined data model or is not organized in a structured manner.
+This includes text documents, multimedia files, emails and chats, IoT data and more.
 Classifying unstructured data is increasingly recognized as essential for efficient unstructured data management, search, and analysis.

 Unstructured Data Classification: A Top Enterprise Data Storage Trend